skazama/SPE/README.rst

 How to run the code
 -------------------

+It is preferred to submit to xenon1t nodes from midway2 (ssh <user>@midway2.rcc.uchicago.edu).
 You must be in a pax environment (pax_head should be fine).
     source activate pax_head